 Relevant debates are healthy and important for self-expression.
 However, spiteful arguments are hurtful and serve no good purpose.
 Successful couples have rules for arguing, such as:

 - Refraining from using profanity

 - Staying on-point

 If you have the urge to say something spiteful to your partner, ask yourself what you’re feeling first.
 Are you angry?
 Are you sad?
 Are your feelings hurt?
 Are you frustrated?
 What are you unhappy about?

 Make a regular time to sit down and discuss developing issues before they build up and become problems or relationship challenges.
 Express yourselves peacefully, with forethought and a level of maintained respect, instead of simmering, boiling, and exploding on each other.
-Need help achieving this?
+Need help resolving this relationship issue?
 Couples therapy techniques might help you.
 If you are having trouble controlling your anger and frustration towards your partner, our guide on how to control anger in a relationship might also help.